pytorch/rfcs/RFC-0000-dataloader-echonomic.md

 In the suggested pipeline, there are 2 levels of workers:
 * item_worker - designated to generate one item at a time (by running `dataset.__getitem__`), and send it to shared memory
-  * This worker is similar to the worker in the current design, but it receives and sends one item at a time (and not one batch at a time)
+  * This worker is similar to the workers in the current design, but it receives and sends one item at a time (and not one batch at a time)
 * batch_worker - designated to get items from shared memory, prepare batches by running `collate_fn`, and send the prepared batches back to shared memory, for consumption by the main process

 Current design dataflow: main_process -> workers -> main_process